 - Work must remain on display for the duration of the exhibit.

 Artists may submit up to three works per application.
-A maximum of four images may be uploaded to show alternate views or details of work.
+A maximum of six images may be uploaded to show alternate views or details of work.

 Entry fee is $45 per application.

 Artists are permitted to submit additional applications.
 The artist should use the same name and contact information (including email) for both applications but must use a different username and password for additional applications.